Janina Dill

 Another strand of my research seeks to explain how moral and legal norms affect the reality of war.
 I contribute to debates about the capacity of international law to constrain military decision-making.
 I also study how normative considerations can shape public opinion on the use of force and the attitudes of conflict-affected populations, for instance, in Afghanistan, Ukraine and Iraq.

-In 2022-2024, I co-convene (with Scott Sagan) a research project on the "Law and Ethics of Nuclear Deterrence," which is part of the Research Network on Rethinking Nuclear Deterrence, funded by the MacArthur Foundation and hosted by the Harvard Belfer Centre.
+In 2022-2024, I co-convened (with Scott Sagan) a research project on the "Law and Ethics of Nuclear Deterrence," which is part of the Research Network on Rethinking Nuclear Deterrence, funded by the MacArthur Foundation and hosted by the Harvard Belfer Centre.

 +44 (0)1865 614348